subzero0008/MovieStore/README.md

 # Movie Store Application

-## Description
+The Movie Store is a university project developed for the .NET course.
+It is a web application built using ASP.NET Core (.NET 6) that provides users with detailed information about various movies.
+The application uses SQL Server as its database and follows the MVC (Model-View-Controller) architecture.
-The **Movie Store** is a web application built using ASP.NET Core (.NET 6) that provides users with detailed information about various movies.

 Users can register, browse movies, and view details such as the release year, director, cast, genre, broadcast information, and a brief plot summary.

-There are two main types of users:
+User Roles
-1. **Regular Users**: Can register, browse the movie catalog, and view details about their favorite films.
+The application now includes three user roles:

-2. **Administrators**: Have additional permissions to manage the movie database.
-They can add, edit, and delete movies and genres, as well as manage user accounts.
+Normal User – Can register, browse the movie catalog, and view movie details.

-## Technologies
+Admin – Has additional permissions to manage movies and genres.
-- **ASP.NET Core** (.NET 6)
+Owner – Has full control over admin profiles and is the only one allowed to edit or delete admin users.

-- **MVC (Model-View-Controller)** architecture
+Technologies
-- **Entity Framework Core** for database access
+ASP.NET Core (.NET 6)
-- **SQL Server** for data storage
+Entity Framework Core (EF Core) for database access SQL Server for data storage
-- **Razor Pages** for dynamic UI rendering
+Razor Pages for dynamic UI rendering
-- **Azure** for hosting (optional)
+MVC (Model-View-Controller) architecture

 ## Features
 - **User Registration and Authentication**: Users can create accounts and log in to browse the movie collection.